 2.1.
-Geolocation of customers
+Geolocation of Customers

-To obtain the geographical coordinates of the customers in terms of latitude (X) & longitude (Y) in decimal degrees, the Google Earth Pro 7.1.2.2041 software was used, as shown in Table 1.
+To obtain the geographical coordinates of the customers in terms of latitude (X): & longitude (Y): in decimal degrees, the Google Earth Pro 7.1.2.2041 software was used, as shown in Table 1.

-The customers were separated into two main zones within the DMQ.
-The Northern zone contains the extension of territory from the parish of "Calderón" to the northern center of DMQ reaching the sector of "Túneles de San Juan".
-From this point to the parish of "Guamaní" at the southern end of the DMQ are called The Southern zone.

-Other vehicle routing work specifically addresses the problem of distributing equally the zones assigned to trucks.
-However, due to limitations, in this paper only the northern zone are analyzed and presented [12], [13].
+It should be mentioned that the customers were separated into two main zones within the DMQ.
+The Northern zone comprised the extension of territory from the parish of Calderón to the northern center of Quito reaching the sector of San Juan or Los Túneles.
+From this point, the Southern Sector began extending to the parish of Guamaní at the southern end of the DMQ.
+Other vehicle routing work specifically addresses the problem of distributing the zones assigned to trucks.
+However, in this paper only the two zones mentioned are considered [12], [11].